tmcgilchrist/ghuntley/content/notes/leadership.md

 * I'm the boss of you
 * You're here to help me
 * I determine your future
-* Do this or else
+* do this or else

 ### organizational impact
 * physical turn over